expert-solutions-clariprint/Claire/README.md

 ## This is the developper GIT.

-Build a new Claire installation package :
+To build a new Claire installation package :

 `./make`

-Goto new intall package :
- `cd xlclaire-vx.x.x`

-Configure (option set home as root install wherase /usr/local/) :
-`./configure --prefix=$HOME`

-build and install :
-`make install`